InternetOfUs/personal-context-builder/README.md

 Routines are a dict with model as key, values are dict with user_id as key and list of float as routine of the user.

 It's possible to filter models base on name with the parameters `models`.
-Example to get only `SimpleBOW` : `/routines/?models=SimpleBOW`.
+Example to get only `SimpleBOW:PipelineBOW` : `/routines/?models=SimpleBOW:PipelineBOW`.
 It's possible to add several time `models` parameter to get multiple models.

 List of available models can be retreive with the route `/models/`